-The policy seeks to protect trees and hedges and specimens and trees with a diameter of 75mm or greater at 1.5m from ground level must only be cut in exceptional circumstances, when all other alternatives have been exhausted.
-For replacements, native species will normally be preferred.
+The policy seeks to protect trees and hedges and specimens and trees.
+As a guide, trees with a diameter of 75mm or greater at 1.5m from ground level should only be cut in exceptional circumstances, when all other alternatives have been exhausted.
+For replacements, locally native species will normally be preferred.
+The policy should not be interpreted as preventing removal of low quality, dead, dying or dangerous trees.